artefactual-labs/umcu-uploader/README.md

 ## Deployment

+### Disk space requirements

+The application itself, as opposed to application data, should be given 1 GB, or so, of disk space (providing room for the source code and the application's SQLite database).

+Application data will likely require more disk space.
+Application data needs to be manually deleted currently.
+In order to estimate disk space requirements this equation can be used: estimated average size of dataset * 3 * estimated number of datasets (for whatever period of time passes before old application data is cleaned up).

+### Deployment instructions

 A fairly simple way of deploying the app is to proxy it through Nginx.
 This allows the app to be accessed via TLS/SSL, basic access authentication, etc.